 Compulsory re-registration for almost all organisations

 The government allows only one Muslim organisation in the entire country to gain state registration: the state-backed Muslim Board.
 This will not be required to re-register if the Amending Law is adopted as it has the status of a nationwide religious organisation.

-The only other religious community with nationwide status – the Metropolitan Region of the Russian Orthodox Church – will also be exempt from the re-registration requirement.
+The only other religious community with nationwide status that has gone through the registration process – the Metropolitan Region of the Russian Orthodox Church – will also be exempt from the re-registration requirement.

 At the end of the (so far unspecified) re-registration deadline, regional administrations are to go to court to liquidate regional religious organisations that no longer meet the requirements of the Law, as well as local religious organisations that have failed to bring their statutes into line with the new provisions and have failed to gain re-registration.

 "Consultation", but no change